 Fluxus Art pieces performed by UNI Performance Art students.
 UNI Gallery of Art Concert Series, in association with the exhibition “Remix: Art and Sound Unbound” featuring avant-garde music and art.

 College of Humanities, Arts, and Sciences

-Under the direction of UNI School of Music professor and conductor S. Daniel Galyen, the Symphonic Band will offer a spring concert.
+The UNI School of Music Suzuki School will present a recital featuring Suzuki faculty artists.
 This event is free and open to the public.